GuideUpdated March 26, 2026

 Quick Answer

-Psychology Today is still worth listing on, but it should no longer be your primary client acquisition strategy.
-Many therapists report 77 to 94 percent declines in PT inquiries since 2023.
-The platform is increasingly crowded by managed-care companies like Rula, and clients are shifting to Google search and AI tools to find providers.
+Psychology Today is still worth listing on, but it should no longer be your primary client-acquisition strategy.
+For many therapists, the platform is more crowded and less dependable than it used to be, while Google and AI tools now shape more of the discovery process.

 The data here is striking.
 While Psychology Today does not publish its own referral metrics, therapists have been tracking their numbers.
 Here is what they are reporting: